ProjectOpenAccess/ProjectOpenAccess.github.io/readme.md

 1. Does the presence of libraries, museums and other cultural institutions in school surroundings impact how schools evaluate their teaching performance?
 2. Do building certifications also play a role in school self-evaluation?

-*School safety certificates*

-By looking at the best provinces on both school self-evaluation and school safety certificates, Rimini** and **Pordenone** are the only provinces on both lists.
-We can conclude that, according to our data, **having a good percentage of school safety certificates has no apparent relation with student performance**.

-In the same way, by looking at the provinces having the lowest percentage of school safety certificates and the lowest school self-evaluation results, we can see that only **Nuoro**, **Trieste** and **Chieti** are included in both lists.
-From this, we can state that **having a bad percentage of school safety certificates has no apparent relation with student performance**.

-In conclusion, **the percentage of school safety certificates do not have an apparent relation with student performance**.

 *Cultural institutions*

 By looking at the best provinces for school self-evaluation and cultural institutions per Km^2, we see that only **Rimini** and **Ascoli Piceno** appear on both lists.
 On this basis, we can state that **having a high number of cultural institutions nearby the school has no apparent relation with student performance**.